 The small satellite mission is envisioning providing a platform for stand-alone payloads for earth imaging and science missions within a quick spin time.
 Indian Mini Satellite -1 (IMS-1) and Indian Mini Satellite -2 (IMS-2) Bus are two major missions in this segment.

 - Experimental satellites

-The Indian Space Research Organization has launched several small satellites chiefly for the experimental and research purposes.
-This experiment consists of Orbit Controls, Remote Sensing, Payload Development, Atmospheric Studies and Recovery technology etc.
+The Indian Space Research Organization has launched several small satellites chiefly for experimental and research purposes.
+This experiment consists of Orbit Controls, Remote Sensing, Payload Development, Atmospheric Studies, and Recovery technology, etc.